temporalio/documentation/docs-src/concepts/what-is-cluster-security-configuration.md

 #### Server name specification

-On self-hosted Temporal Clusters, you can specify the `serverName` in the `client` section of your mTLS configuration to prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
+On self-hosted Temporal Clusters, you can specify `serverName` in the `client` section of your mTLS configuration to prevent spoofing and [MITM attacks](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).

 Entering a value for `serverName` enables established connections to authenticate the endpoint.
 This ensures that the server certificate presented to any connected client has the specified server name in its CN property.